 Most ramp type threshold offer a level of weather rating.
 Do not expect this design to have the full weather protection of the standard threshold design.

 Furthermore, the weather testing to British Standards that reputable manufacturers adhere to is always carried out with a rebated threshold.
 This is because rebated thresholds have the seals and design in place to prevent water ingress to required standards.
 Low thresholds do not.

 Bifolding doors with low thresholds normally have no recognised weather rating and are intended for internal applications such as room dividers.
-Air bifolding doors are one example of a high end bifolding door that offers a low threshold with a weather rating where other bifolding doors do not or recommend a low threshold for internal use only.
+Air bifolding doors are another example of a high end bifolding door, with a selection of threshold options and with a weather rating on the low versions.

 The cill is a separate aluminium extrusion similar to a window cill you see externally.
 The bottom of the door sits on top of the cill that is designed to project water away from the brickwork underneath the frame.